 An Application Programming Interface (API) sets out how a programmer accesses functionality that’s contained within a code library.
 Essentially it is a set of commands, functions, and protocols which programmers can use when they’re building software for a specific operating system.

-Having the API helps programmers to use predefined functions that work with the operating system, instead of writing them from scratch.
+Having an API helps programmers to use predefined functions that work with the operating system, instead of writing them from scratch.

 Application Programming Interface is also sometimes referred to as “Application Program Interface”.